-- Output the ZED-F9L internal IMU measurements; - Input external wheel tick or speed measurements from a host to ZED-F9L.
+- Output the ZED-F9R internal IMU measurements; - Input external 10Hz wheel tick or speed measurements from a host to ZED-F9R. - Input external 50Hz Gyro and Accelerometer data from a host to ZED-F9R.

 A different number of data fields may be used, and these can contain different types of measurements.
 The type of each measurement is specified in the UBX-ESF-MEAS.dataType field.